pdtraver/InstrumentGen/README.md

    python -m pip install -e .
    ```
    If you are not logged into git you may have to configure this before running the above.
-   If you run into errors based on dependencies after this, refer to the updated venv.txt in the repo & check what you are missing.
+   If you run into errors based on dependencies after this, refer to the updated peters_venv.txt or requirements.txt in the repo & check what you are missing.
    I had to install the following, for example:
    ```
    pip install spacy==3.7.5